AlaskaAirlines/auro-popover/demo/demo.md

 # Popover

-The Auro Design System fully supports top and bottom-placement popovers.
+The Auro Design System fully supports `top` and `bottom` placed popovers.
 The following examples illustrate common popover uses followed up by code examples.

-The auro-popover element is meant to be used when the interaction and it's content is passive.
-A popover is not to be used for cases where the user must adjust their focus and acknowledge the presented content.
-For these cases, please see the [auro-dialog](https://auro.alaskaair.com/components/auro/dialog) element.

 See [install instructions](https://auro.alaskaair.com/components/auro/popover/install) for more information as how to install and full API for the `auro-popover` element.